-Stockholder ratification of the selection of PricewaterhouseCoopers as our independent registered public accounting firm is not required by our bylaws or otherwise.
+Stockholder ratification of the selection of PricewaterhouseCoopers as our independent registered public accounting firm is not required by the bylaws of the Company (the "Bylaws") or otherwise.
 Nonetheless, the Audit Committee is submitting the selection of PricewaterhouseCoopers to the stockholders for ratification as a matter of good corporate practice and because the Audit Committee values stockholders' views on our independent auditors.